GuerrSim96/DM_NMR_tfe/README.md

   <img src="https://github.com/GuerrSim96/MDS-PVT/blob/main/other/logo/basic_MDS-PVT.png" />
 </p>

-# MDS-PVT
+# MDS-pVT
-MDS-PVT is a system designed for conducting Molecular Dynamics Simulations (MDS) to study Peptides in Variable fractions of Trifluoroethanol (PVT).
+MDS-pVT is a system designed for conducting Molecular Dynamics Simulations (MDS) to study peptides in Variable fractions of Trifluoroethanol (pVT).
 The system enables the generation of trajectories for peptides within aqueous or membrane-like environments.

 The system is composed by three Notebooks: